 Some dogs have earned reputations as escape artists.
-Huskies, for example, love digging and running.
+Huskies, for example, love digging and running, and have been known to take an unauthorized walk.
 A 2012 survey by the ASPCA found that 14% of dog owners had lost their pet in the previous five years.
 The vast majority—93%—of the dogs were reunited with their owners.
 And which dogs are most likely to let themselves out?
 Labrador retrievers, according to a 2015 study.
 For tips on how to prevent your own dog from running away, consult our guide.

 Who let “Who Let the Dogs Out?” out?